kigawas/blog/content/posts/y-combinator-in-python.md

 In terms of the functional programming field, the famous [Y-combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed_point_combinators_in_lambda_calculus) is expressed on the lambda calculus format: `λf. (λx. (f (x x))) (λx. (f (x x)))`.

 With Y-combinator, we can implement recursion **without defining functions explicitly**.
-And as you may know, recursion is equivalent to iteration, thus we can assure that lambda calculus is as powerful as Python (lambda calculus is Turing-complete per se), even it only has three rules compared to some sophisticated languages.
+As you may know, recursion is equivalent to iteration, thus we can assure that lambda calculus is as powerful as Python (lambda calculus is Turing-complete per se), even it only has three rules compared to some sophisticated languages.

 In this article, we'll discuss how to do it in Python.